A Tale of Two Cities (1958 film): Production

 Ralph Thomas insisted on the film being shot in black and white as he felt the book "was written in black and white, and it's got to be made in black and white."
 He was influenced by a French film Casque d'Or set in a similar period which was in black and white.
+Box says that were influenced by Gervaise as well.